-Looking up... the number of records that can be accessed through the Atlas.Click to view records for the Caddisfly (Trichoptera) records from Britain and Ireland to 2012 resource.
+Looking up... the number of records that can be accessed through the NBN Atlas.
+This resource was last checked for updated data on 06 Apr 2022.
+The most recent data was published on 06 Apr 2022.Click to view records for the Caddisfly (Trichoptera) records from Britain (excluding Northern Ireland and Channel Islands) up to the end of 2021 from the National Trichoptera (Caddisfly) Recording Scheme resource.